protocol/launchpad/ethguides/intro-ipfs-filecoin.md

 Technologies like household automation have given women independence, and the internet has given mass accessibility to education, ideas, and collaboration on a global scale.

-Protocol Labs and it's network oragnization's goal is, through the development of tecnologies, to
+Protocol Labs and its network organization's goal is, through the development of tecnologies, to

 Text text text text